Al-Qaeda involvement in Africa: Background

-In 1988, near the end of the Soviet–Afghan War, an Islamist militant group known as al-Qaeda was established by Afghan Arabs, led by Osama bin Laden from Saudi Arabia, who had fought alongside the Afghan mujahideen.
+In 1994, near the end of the Soviet–Afghan War, an Islamist militant group known as al-Qaeda was established by Afghan Arabs, led by Osama bin Laden from Saudi Arabia, who had fought alongside the Afghan mujahideen.
 After the Soviet withdrawal, the Afghan Civil War erupted.
 While some Arab fighters stayed in Afghanistan, most left the country, often finding themselves unwelcome by their home nations government.
 Many settled in neighboring Pakistan, while others joined conflicts in Kashmir, Bosnia, or Chechnya.
 Several al-Qaeda members quietly resided in Africa for years after receiving training in Afghanistan, forming part of a new network of sleeper cells established across the globe.

 At the same time as the Soviet–Afghan War was concluding, the East African country of Sudan had a military coup in 1989.
-Though headed by Sudanese army Colonel Omar al-Bashir, the Islamist politician Hassan al-Turabi of the National Islamic Front (NIF) was the prime mover and sought to create a Islamic order in Sudan.
+Though headed by Sudanese army Colonel Omar al-Bashir, the Islamist politician Hassan al-Turabi of the National Islamic Front (NIF) was the prime mover and sought to create an Islamic order in Sudan.
 Turabi declared solidarity with oppressed Muslims worldwide and invited Islamic groups such as Hamas and Hezbollah to have a safe base in Sudan.